 Pork & Beans

 If I had to pick one meal to eat for the rest of my life it would be Ashleigh's Pork and Beans.
-This is my absolute favourite meal in the world and I get butterflies every time I smell the smoked pork and curry flavours, mixed with the heated flour scent that I know signals rotis, wafting down the hall.
+This is my absolute favourite meal in the world and I get butterflies every time I smell the smoked pork and curry flavours, mixed with the heated flour scent that I know signals Rotis, wafting down the hall.

-The first time Ash made this for me she told me that she really loves this meal but she was not sure if it's something I would enjoy.
+The first time Ash made this for me she told me that she really loves this meal but she was not sure if it was something I would enjoy.
 She has never been so wrong.
-And that was just the first iteration of this bowl of heavenly goodness that is a centerpiece of our love.
-The initial version used a smoked pork fillet, sugar beans and had no tomatoes.
+And that was just the first iteration of this bowl of heavenly goodness that is a centrepiece of our love.
+The initial version used a smoked pork fillet, and sugar beans and had no tomatoes.
 Anyone who knows me well knows that once I've found a favourite thing I hate deviating from that version of it but Ash decided to ignore my cries for stability (thankfully) and innovated; the version we eat today uses a smoked pork shank (the bone adds so much flavour), butter beans (who doesn't love a bean) and a tin of tomato that increases the amount of sauce and also adds acidity to the curry making the flavour that much more wonderful and complex.